 The step mode is a different way to create rhythms and melodies.
-Unlike the live mode — where you perform in real-time using the matrix keypads — the step mode allows you to “program” sequenced events directly into the current track. step mode is a great way to get the best out of your synthesizers and drum machines.
+Unlike the live mode — where you perform in real–time using the matrix keypads — this mode allows you to program sequenced events directly into the current track.
+It is a great way to get the best out of your synthesizers and drum machines.

-Hapax a 128-pad matrix to program your step-by-step rhythms and melodies effortlessly and efficiently.
-You are free to extend the length of your track up to 32 bars.
+Hapax a 128–pad matrix to program step–by–step rhythms and melodies effortlessly and efficiently.
+The length of a track can be extended up to 32 bars.
 In conjunction with extreme zooms, conditional trigs, chance, loop points, selection, scale folding, run modes, possibilities are endless!

-The step mode also allows you to edit a previously recorded live performance, using the piano roll view.
+The step mode can also be used to edit a previously recorded live performance, using the piano roll view.

-The step mode, like the live mode, always displays events of the active track and selected pattern.
+The step mode, like the live mode, always displays the events contained the current pattern of the active track.
 Each pattern of each track has its own events.

 Piano roll overview

-The piano roll displays the full length of the current pattern on the right screen.
-The grayed out area, called viewport, displays the portion of the page that is shown on the pad matrix :
+The piano roll is always displaying the full current pattern on the right screen.
+The grey rectangle inside is called the viewport.
+It indicates which portion of the page that is shown on the pad matrix.

 The 128-pad matrix always displays the current page, depending on the current zoom and track length settings:

-The lower-left pad always represents the note set in the upper-left corner of the right screen.
+The lower–left pad holds the note set in the upper–left corner of the right screen.

 Tip In case you are lost in the piano roll, a simple step Press will automatically focus the pad matrix onto the closest note.